grk44/Array_Project/README.md

 # Array_Project
-Converts a txt file into unicode separated by $@$@ to obfuscate the data contains a dedoder to reverse the mess that it creates
+Converts a txt file into unicode separated by $@$@ to obfuscate the data.
+Also contains a decoder to reverse the mess that it creates